Treating Gum Recession

 - Poor Oral Hygiene – Have you ever been told that you need to use a hard bristle toothbrush to clean your teeth properly?
 Well, this is something that can cause gum recession.
 Plaque is a soft substance, so you do not need hard bristles or excess pressure to remove it from your teeth.

-- Grinding Your Teeth – As you are most likely aware of, grinding and clenching your teeth can cause a lot of issues with your jaw and your teeth in general, but did you know that it can also cause issues with your gums?
-When you clench your teeth, you put a lot of pressure on them, and since the enamel that is closest to your gums is thinner, it can easily chip with this added pressure.
+- Grinding Your Teeth – As you are most likely aware of, grinding and clenching your teeth can cause a lot of issues with your jaw and your teeth in general.
+Did you know that it can also cause issues with your gums?
+When you clench your teeth, you put a lot of pressure on them.
+Since the enamel that is closest to your gums is thinner, it can easily chip with this added pressure.
 Once the enamel begins to chip, gum recession typically follows.

 - Lifestyle Choices – There are things in life that you can do that present an oral health risk to your gums.
 One of these things is smoking.
 Many people consider the fact that smoking leads to things like throat and mouth cancer, but it can also cause less extreme conditions such as bad breath and gum recession.
 Tongue and lip piercings can also cause abrasions in your mouth, which can lead to gum recession.